TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-routing-asr-replication-policy.md

             "id": "name",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "Please provide the name of the VM with which you are experiencing the problem.", "watermarkText": "Enter the name",
+            "displayLabel": "Please provide the name of the policy with which you are experiencing the problem.", "watermarkText": "Enter the name",
             "required": false
         },
         {
-            "id": "job_id",
+            "id": "problem_description",
             "order": 4,
-            "controlType": "textbox",
-            "displayLabel": "Please provide the ID of the failed Site Recovery job.", "watermarkText": "Enter the ID",
-            "required": false
-        },
-        {
-            "id": "problem_description",
-            "order": 5,
             "controlType": "multilinetextbox",
             "displayLabel": "Please additional details about the issue.", "watermarkText": "Please provide the detailed symptom and any other relevant information.",